- Ease of Use

 Much like Bittylicious, you’re not buying or selling to Solidi when you use their service.

 Instead, Solidi works by “matching customers (either buyers or sellers) with brokers” who have been registered by Solidi.
 As an everyday customer, this means that you don’t need to worry about vetting the broker yourself (as you might do when using alternatives like Localbitcoins).
 That all happens behind the scenes.
+You also don’t need to provide your ID to anyone other than Solidi.

 Without any verification, you can purchase 0.0025 BTC per month.
 To increase that to 2 BTC per month, you’ll need to provide proof of identity and address.
 If you want to increase your limits beyond this, then you’ll need to contact Solidi (more details here).
 Document verification shouldn’t take longer than 48 hours.